Beaver48/kaggle-chest-xray-abnormalities/README.md

 # VinBigData Chest X-ray Abnormalities Detection

 ## Brief description
-Solution of [VinBigData Chest X-ray Abnormalities Detection](https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection/overview) that achieved 37 place out of 1277 participant.
-The main task was to construct an algorithm that can provide second opinion for radiologists about accurately identifing and localizing findings on chest X-rays.
+My solution of [VinBigData Chest X-ray Abnormalities Detection](https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection/overview) that achieved 37 place out of 1277 participant.
+The main task was to construct an algorithm that can provide a second opinion for radiologists about accurately identifying and localizing findings on chest X-rays.

 Data: 15000 chest x-ray dicoms.
-Labels - 14 classes of abnormalities with bbox. ~4400 dicoms have some abnoramlities.
+Labels - 14 classes of abnormalities with bbox. ~4400 dicoms have some abnormalities.

 Metric: MAP@[IoU=0.4]

 Challenges: Noisy labels from multiple radiologists without consensus

+Example of labeled data:
 ![example](results/data/example.jpg)

 ## Final results